If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 If you and your employer reach an agreement in principle, then you should expect your employer to provide the necessary document.
 This may take a few days.
 They may need to instruct lawyers to draft it.

-Once you receive it, you will then need to get legal advice on it.
+Once you receive it, you will need to get legal advice.
 A settlement agreement is only valid once you’ve had advice from a qualified lawyer.

 The settlement agreement will include a date for the termination of your employment.
 Once it has been signed by all parties, your employment will come to an end on the agreed date without the need for a resignation or dismissal.